Join our newsletter!

 60 minutes

-Funding Initiative
+Funding Type

 Joel Engardio

 Joel P. Engardio was the recipient of the 2000 National Press Foundation award for science writing.
 In 2003, the Society of Professional Journalists named him best opinion writer in Northern California.
 He was a finalist for the University of Missouri's 1999 national lifestyle writing awards in multicultural journalism.
-Engardio has written for the Los Angeles Times, New York Times, San Francisco Chronicle, San Francisco Weekly, Newsweek, Boston Globe, Christian Science Monitor, Show more and P.O.V. magazine.
+Engardio has written for the Los Angeles Times, New York Times, San Francisco Chronicle, San Francisco Weekly, Newsweek, Boston Globe, Christian Science Monitor, and P.O.V. magazine.
 In television, he worked as an associate producer for ABC News at 20/20 and the network's documentary unit, Turning Point.
 Engardio also consults as a media and communications strategist for the American Civil Liberties Union.
 He graduated from Michigan State University, where he majored in journalism and history.
 Engardio was raised as a Jehovah’s Witness in Saginaw, Michigan, but never joined the religion.
 His mother is the only Jehovah’s Witness in his mostly Catholic family.
 Engardio lives in San Francisco.
-Show less

 filmmaker Tom Shepard